• Home

 Proverbs 3:5-8 NIV-Trust in the Lord with all your heart and lean not to your own understanding.
 In all ways submit to him, and he will make your paths straight.
 Do not be wise in your own eyes; fear the Lord and shun evil.
 This will bring health to your body and nourishment to your bones.

 Personal growth is essential to one’s being, but when you’re rejected it can be stunted.
-You will find that you’re unable to emotionally connect to people, not because you don’t want to, but because you lack trust in people.
+It’s hard for me to emotionally connect to others.

 {RELATED POST: 10 Reasons To Trust God}